 Originally a sacrificial pagan festival, Thorrablót was resurrected in the 19th century as a midwinter celebration at which Icelanders come together to eat, drink and make merry.
 The traditional menu includes rotten shark meat and boiled sheep’s head, washed down with Brennivin (also known as Black Death!), a potent schnapps made from potato and caraway.

-This annual event welcomes participants from around the world, this year competing in 22 different sports including alpine skiing, figure skating, athletics, badminton, cycling, gymnastics, judo and swimming.
+This annual event welcomes participants from around the world, this year competing in 18 different sports including alpine skiing, figure skating, athletics, badminton, table tennis, fencing, judo and swimming.
 Some events form part of an international circuit and/or contribute points to world rankings. www.rig.is

 Established by the Society of Icelandic Composers in 1980 and held in Reykjavik’s state-of-the-art Harpa concert hall, this festival places the emphasis on premiering new and often experimental pieces that reflect the increasing diversity and creativity of the country’s music scene.
 Click here to visit the festival’s website.

-Specially-created installations and illuminations light up the city during the long hours of winter darkness.
-On Museum Night and Pool Night, some 40 museums and nine swimming pools stay open until midnight, free of charge.
-Visit their website here.
+Specially-created installations and illuminations light up the city during the long hours of winter darkness and celebrate the gradual return of the sun.
+On Museum Night (Feb 2) and Pool Night (Feb 3), some 45 museums and the main (thermally-heated) swimming pools stay open until 23:00 and stage special events free of charge.
+Visit the website here.

-In the run-up to Iceland’s annual Beer Day (March 1), this festival celebrates the best of Icelandic beers along with a few North American and Danish ones too.
+In the run-up to Iceland’s annual Beer Day (March 1), this festival celebrates the best of Icelandic beers along with a few from elsewhere.
 Kex Hostel’s gastropub is offering a beer-orientated menu and local breweries will introduce their products and methods.
-Festival passes also provide access to an exclusive final event featuring live music, exclusive beers and a special menu.
+Festival passes also provide access to the final event which features live music, exclusive beers and a special menu.

 February 27 & 28: Bursting Time